How do I find a good therapist?

 Each person brings different concerns and goals when seeking therapy or counseling.
 Most callers are struggling with personal or work relationship problems, or report symptoms of stress, anxiety, depression, or a loss of enjoyment that interfere with sleep, mood or ability to function.
 Talking confidentially with a trained listener and compassionate witness enables you to move beyond the imprint of the unsatisfying and painful experiences that led to your call.
 We listen carefully to your concerns and consult with you about the best approaches to meet your therapy needs and goals.

 We believe that psychotherapy is a journey of discovery, self-love, and healing.
 Typically, therapy sessions are scheduled on a weekly basis at a regular time in order to create a structure within which our work together can take place.
-Our contribution is to listen and apply our understanding, professional experience, and skill to help you acknowledge, clarify and heal.
+Our contribution is to listen and utilize our understanding, skill and professional experience, to help you acknowledge, clarify your therapy needs and goals and heal.
 Your contribution is to participate with your therapist as openly as possible in this healing journey.

 What if I need medication?
 Will only taking medication be enough to manage my problems?